 | range_end | uint64 | UINT64_MAX | The ending value of the output range. | No |

-If a range is specified, all elements within the range
+If a range is specified, filter out all elements in the range

-reverseisfalse, the values are selected in ascending order; iftrue, the values are selected in descending order.
-Therb_select()function calculates the starting position of the output based on the value ofreversefrom the filtered elements.The
+reverseisfalse, select values in the normal order; iftrue, select values in the reverse order.
+Therb_select()function calculates the starting position of the output based on the reverse direction from the filtered elements.Calculate the

-limitvalue is calculated.
-At mostlimitelements in the range are output.
-If the number of elements in the range is less thanlimit, all elements in the range are output.
+limit.
+Output at mostlimitelements within the range.
+If the number of elements within the range is less thanlimit, output all elements within the range.

 The return value is of the bitmap data type.